top-on/calendar-cleanup/README.md

-# WebDAV Purge
+# Calendar Cleanup

-CLI tool to remove old calendar entries on a WebDAV server.
+Small utility to unclutter old calendar entries from online calendars.
+It connects to an online calendar in WebDAV format and proposes which entries to remove.

 # Roadmap

-- [ ] give a more self-explanatory name
+- [x] give a more self-explanatory name
 - [ ] extend usecase description in README
 - [ ] refactor: load all data upfront
 - [ ] batch-approve, and batch remove